 “Lack of maintenance is the enemy of refrigerated compressed air drying systems,” notes Jim Osmun, General Manager for Quincy Scales Industrial.
 “As humidity levels increase during the spring and summer months, moisture can accumulate in systems that aren’t properly maintained, reducing efficiency and eventually causing them to fail.
-That’s why at Scales we strongly recommend a thorough ‘spring cleaning’ before humidity levels and temperatures reach their peak.”
+That’s why at Quincy Scales Industrial we strongly recommend a thorough ‘spring cleaning’ before humidity levels and temperatures reach their peak.”

-To help ensure smooth, non-interrupted service, Scales offers complete “Pre-Summer” maintenance on all major brands of refrigerated air dryers.
-With the tri-state area’s largest service fleet and 24-hour service, the Scales team can provide the complete spectrum of preventive maintenance necessary to keep your compressed air systems cool and productive throughout the summer months by preventing minor and serious breakdowns that can shut down production and wreak havoc in terms of lost time and profits.
-“Of course, we also provide emergency service when systems do break down,” adds Loesing, “but our preference is to prevent any system problems before they occur.
+To help ensure smooth, non-interrupted service, Quincy Scales Industrial offers complete “Pre-Summer” maintenance on all major brands of refrigerated air dryers.
+With the tri-state area’s largest service fleet and 24-hour service, the Quincy Scales Industrial team can provide the complete spectrum of preventive maintenance necessary to keep your compressed air systems cool and productive throughout the summer months by preventing minor and serious breakdowns that can shut down production and wreak havoc in terms of lost time and profits.
+“Of course, we also provide emergency service when systems do break down,” adds Osmun, “but our preference is to prevent any system problems before they occur.
 It’s much easier for us and a whole lot less costly for our customers.”

-According to Loesing, there are a few extremely important steps required to prevent damage caused by increased moisture in your plant’s compressed air.
+According to Osmun, there are a few extremely important steps required to prevent damage caused by increased moisture in your plant’s compressed air.
 When properly sized and maintained, an air dryer will prevent liquid condensate from developing downstream.
 By properly cleaning condensers and replacing (or when possible rebuilding) condensate drain traps, owners can ensure their refrigerated air dryer(s) remain in good operating condition regardless of humidity levels.

 At the same time, replacing line filter elements is also important since a dirty filter increases pressure drop.
 Reducing pressure drop not only helps the system work more efficiently, it also saves money.
 Typically, for every two ‘psig’ reduction in pressure at the compressor, one percent of energy savings is realized.
 So the compressed air system not only works better, it’s less costly to operate as well.